Applying machine learning to the world of crypto

 Crypto traders have begun to experiment with machine learning as a way of predicting when and how values will fluctuate, which is great because – as we mentioned – the volatile state of the industry can wreak havoc on investors’ emotions.

-ML allows us to mitigate that risk and to let the numbers ultimately decide for us when to buy and when to sell.
+Cryptocurrency machine learning allows us to mitigate that risk and to let the numbers ultimately decide for us when to buy and when to sell.
 This is often done through the practice of long short-time memory – or LSTM.

 Long short-time memory is, in short, a recurrent neural network (RNN) model design that analyzes past data to give a prediction.
 The model consists of a cell and three gates – an input gate, an output gate, and a forget gate – that regulate the flow of information in and out of the cell.